African American Studies Program – University of Florida By‐Laws / Preamble

 After consulting with the core faculty, the Director will draft a letter that summarizes the views of the core faculty and will then include an independent assessment of the candidate’s qualifications for promotion.

 The Merit Pay Committee will award merit pay increases to the eligible faculty.
-The director and committee members will evaluate faculty based on the ranking they received in their annual evaluation with 4 = highly meritorious; 3 = meritorious; 2 = satisfactory; and 1 = unsatisfactory.
+The director and committee members will evaluate faculty based on the ranking they received in their annual evaluation on a scale of 1 to10 in each category (Teaching, Research and Service).

 To be eligible for consideration for merit pay, a faculty member must submit their annual activity report and an updated CV in April of each year.
 Joint-appointed faculty must submit their report to both their department and to the African American Studies Program director.
 A meeting will then be held to discuss the reports.
 After the merit raise amounts are received, the director and committee will determine each individual award based on the recommendations of the faculty.

 AASP core faculty members with appointments of .50 and above may request a market salary review consideration.
 The faculty member must make a written request to the Director that identifies his/her current salary.
 The faculty member must also provide an updated CV and any additional documentation that the Director and faculty need to review before a decision is made.